pmonks/alfresco-bulk-import/README.md

 Please note that the embedded fork has never been rebased against upstream, meaning that it is ancient - equivalent to v1.0-RC1 (circa mid-2010).
-It also introduced a number of serious bugs (e.g. incorrect "source striping" algorithm, no support for Alfresco clusters) that the orignal edition never had.
+It also introduced a number of serious bugs (e.g. incorrect "source striping" algorithm, no support for Alfresco clusters) that the original edition never had.
 The embedded fork has also been independently measured to be around 25% slower than the original edition available here.

 **tl;dr: use of the embedded fork is STRONGLY discouraged!**